JavedAkhtar1220/React-vite-biome-boiler-plate/README.md

 ## License

 This project is open source and available under the MIT License.
-© [JavedAkhtar1220](https://github.com/JavedAkhtar1220), [Year].
+© [JavedAkhtar1220](https://github.com/JavedAkhtar1220), 2024.
 All rights reserved.
 If you wish to use this project, please provide appropriate credit and a link to the original repository: [https://github.com/JavedAkhtar1220/React-vite-biome-boiler-plate.git](https://github.com/JavedAkhtar1220/React-vite-biome-boiler-plate.git).

 Thank you for choosing this React boilerplate.
 Happy coding! 🚀